oliverius/logo/docs/part12.md

 title: [12]
 permalink: /part12/
 ---
-# Test, love and rock'n'roll
+## Test, love and rock'n'roll

-In the previous part (TODO Reference) we did the hard work of managing any kind of expression instead of just only a parameter, i.e. we can now call a procedure not only like `square 60` but like `square 30 + 30` or `square 2 * 15 + 30` or `square 100 / 2 + 10` or even `square 2 * 10 + 50 - 70 / 7` and I will get the same result.
+In the [previous part](/logo/part11) we did the hard work of managing any kind of expression instead of just only a parameter, i.e. we can now call a procedure not only like `square 60` but like `square 30 + 30` or `square 2 * 15 + 30` or `square 100 / 2 + 10` or even `square 2 * 10 + 50 - 70 / 7` and I will get the same result.
 This was necessary to make the spiral work because every time we rotate 90 degrees we needed to write a line slightly bigger than the previous one to continue the spiral growing.
 This should work, right? right? let's see:

 ```
 to square :side